JinfanTang/GeoSR/README.md

 Done!
 Refined results will appear in your_output_dir.
  ## 3 Cite
- Our work is being submitted to a journal.Full-vison and Cite form will be uploaded later.
+ Our work is being submitted to a journal.Full-version and cite-form will be uploaded later.